Tan-JunWei/CTF-Writeups/README.md

 - [General Skills](https://tan-junwei.github.io/CTF-Writeups/tags/GeneralSkills)

 ## Contributions
 Contribution are always welcome!
 If you'd like the suggest improvements, feel free to submit a pull request or open an issue.
+I'd love to hear feedback and improvements about my work!

 ## License
 This repository is licensed under the MIT License.
 Feel free to use, modify, and distribute the content with proper attribution.